uqbar-project/wollok-ts/docs/index.md

 * [Natives](#Natives)

 # Intro

 The **Interpreter** provides a set of tools to perform the evaluation of Wollok code.
 It can be used to build an **Evaluation State** from a **final stage `Environment` node** and use it to execute a *Program*, run a *Test* or evaluate any *Sentence*, either atomically or step-by-step.

 In order to evaluate a *Sentence*, it is first necessary to compile its nodes into **Pseudo-Bytecode** that can be interpreted to perform changes on the evaluation state.
 This is done so to have a smaller granularity on the evaluation process, which is a requirement for step-by-step debugging.

-Following is a summary of the main abstractions and concepts involved in this process.
+Following is a summary of the main concepts involved in this process.

 # Evaluation State